bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getbestblockhash.md

 ##### GetBestBlockHash
 {% include helpers/subhead-links.md %}

-{% assign summary_getBestBlockHash="returns the header hash of the most recent block on the best block chain." %}
+{% assign summary_getBestBlockHash="returns the hash of the best (tip) block in the longest blockchain." %}

 {% autocrossref %}